Roua91/Computer_science_Courses/Machine Learning/K-Means/ReadMe.md

    - Repeat the assignment and update steps until the centroids no longer move significantly or the algorithm reaches a predetermined number of iterations.
    - Convergence can be checked by measuring the changes in the centroids or the overall clustering cost.

-### Example

-1. **Initialization**:
-   - Suppose we have a set of data points in a 2D space, and we want to cluster them into \( k = 2 \) clusters.
-   - Randomly choose two initial centroids.

-2. **Assignment Step**:
-   - Calculate the distance of each data point to the two centroids.
-   - Assign each data point to the nearest centroid.

-3. **Update Step**:
-   - Compute the new centroids by taking the mean of the data points assigned to each cluster.

-4. **Repeat**:
-   - Repeat the assignment and update steps until the centroids stabilize.

 ### Considerations